 This interest in the unvarnished truth of a moment connects with my fascination with human resilience.
-Our identities are forged through both triumphs and traumas, leading to a unique blend of strength and vulnerability.
-It's this very process that fuels the human ability to endure and grow for better or worse.
+Our identities are forged through traumas and when we are able to work our way through them, we arrive in a place of strength and vulnerability having gained a new degree of resilience.
+It's this very process that fuels the human ability to endure and grow.

 As a mixed-race individual who experienced a sense of not fully belonging in Australia, America, or Korea, I developed a perspective of a detached observer.
 This vantage point allows me to approach my subjects with a degree of distance, enabling a deeper exploration of identity.
-My paintings, in their focus on these in-between moments, are a personal quest to understand belonging through the lens of individual identity, seeking to find connection in the quiet and authentic.
+My paintings are a personal quest to understand belonging through the lens of individual identity, seeking to find connection in the quiet and authentic.

 BIO